Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 As mentioned in the paragraph before, the ranking is calculatet here.
 So everytime someone logs in, the controller compares the tally list entries of all the users and estimate the winner(s).

 One of the global function in the loginController is *updateUser()*.
-This function is called in several occasions.
+This function is called on several occasions.
 For example, when the user logs in.
 It is responsible for updating the currently logged in user's data and loads the user object and his tally list from the server.
 Additionally it is checked whether or not the user is selected for cleaning.

 The second relatively huge global method is *updateTally()*, called when you add a coffee to your tallylist.

-When the user wants to logout and presses the "sign out" button, the controller accomplish the logout process by calling the *logout()* function.
+When the user wants to logout and presses the "sign out" button, the controller accomplishes the logout process by calling the *logout()* function.

 **login-popup.html**

-The Login-Popup appears when the "sing in" button is clicked on.
-The user can now enter his login credentials composed of an email address and a password.
+The Login-Popup appears when the "sign in" button is clicked on.
+The user can now enter his login credentials consisting of an email address and a password.
 By clicking "Login" the *login()* function is called in the loginController.
 Otherwise the user can abort the login process by simply pressing the "cancel" button.
 Once logged in, a short alert message welcomes the user and the user has now full access to the web-application.

 ### Tally List